chaoshuaihaohao/oldlinux/README.md

 ## Pre-requirement

-* a linux distribution: debian , ubuntu and mint are recommended
+* a linux distribution: fedora, centos, debian, ubuntu and mint
-* some tools: gcc gdb qemu
+* some tools: gcc gdb qemu vi
-* a linux-0.11 hardware image file: hdc-0.11.img, please download it from http://oldlinux.org/Linux.old/bochs, and put it in the root directory.
+* a linux-0.11 hardware image file 'hdc-0.11.img' which also can be download from http://oldlinux.org/Linux.old/bochs, and put it in the root directory.

 ## Build
 ```bash